im-made-of-jam/Y1-24hWebDev/README.md

 Components are snippets of html that are combined via the python script into the final index.html.<br>
 At the moment you must not write into index.html as this will be overwritten by construct.py.<br>
 Instead write into the files in /components/ and modify the construction script accordingly.<br>
+2624974 and im-made-of-jam are the same person, I just can't be bothered to properly configure the git CLI client.<br>